katerinakazantseva/strainy/README.md

 **strain_contigs.gfa**

-phased graph (before simplifying links and merging contigs)
+The graph (GFA format) represents the  phased  assembly before simplifying links and merging contigs.
+In this version, the  graph includes the phasing result of each individual unitig only.

  **strain_unitigs.gfa**

-phased graph (after simplifying links and merging contigs)
+The graph (GFA format) represents the  phased  assembly after simplifying links and merging contigs.
+This is the final version of the graph showing the connections between unitigs and containing extended haplotypes.

 **strain_variants.vcf**

-vcf produced by Strainy build-in caller if not provided by user
+When users don't provide their own VCF file, stRainy utilizes its built-in variant caller to produce a VCF file containing the detected variants.
+The caller is based on mpileup and includes strand-bias detection.
+Frequency will be processed according to the specified AF parameter or its default value.

 **alignment_phased.bam**

-alignment (input reads to the input gfa) if not provided by user
+When users do not provide their own alignments, stRainy conducts the alignment of input reads to the input GFA using mpuleup

 **multiplicity_stats.txt**

-output statistics file (multiplicity and strain divergence info)
+The output statistics file provides information regarding the multiplicity and strain divergence info)

 **phased_unitig_info_table.csv**

-output statistics file (Length,Coverage, SNP rate) for phased unitigs
+The output statistics file provides key metrics (length, coverage, SNP rate) of the phased unitigs.

 **reference_unitig_info_table.csv**

-output statistics file (Length,Coverage, SNP rate) for reference unitigs
+The output statistics file provides key metrics (length, coverage, SNP rate) of the reference unitigs.

 ## Acknowledgements